openzipkin/brave/brave-impl/README.md

 *   sample rate = 1 : All requests will be traced.
 *   sample rate > 1 : For example 3, every third request will be traced.

-If you want to use a TraceFilter implemenation which allows adapting sample rate at run time see brave-tracefilters project.
+If you want to use a TraceFilter implementation which allows adapting sample rate at run time see brave-tracefilters project which contains a TraceFilter with ZooKeeper support.

 ## brave and multi threading ##